Choosing materials is one of the hardest parts of the converting process.

 Silicone vs. Acrylic Adhesive

-Determining the right amount of strength is crucial to building skin adhesives: Too weak, and it’ll fall off, but too strong, and the skin will come with it!
+For instance, using the right amount of strength is crucial to skin adhesives: Too weak, and it’ll fall off, but too strong, and the skin will come with it!

 You’re probably aware of the phrase “ripping off the bandage,” and that’s where silicone tape has acrylic adhesives beat.